laravel/docs/routing.md

 #### Accessing A Route Parameter Value

-If you need to access a route parameter value outside of a route, you may use the `Route::input` method:
+If you need to access a route parameter value outside of a route, you may use the `input` method.
+For instance, within a filter class, you might do something like the following:

-	Route::filter('foo', function()
+	public function filter($route, $request)
 	{
-		if (Route::input('id') == 1)
+		if ($route->input('id') == 1)
 		{
 			//
 		}
-	});
+	}

 <a name="route-filters"></a>
 ## Route Filters

 Route filters provide a convenient way of limiting access to a given route, which is useful for creating areas of your site which require authentication.
 There are several filters included in the Laravel framework, including an `auth` filter, an `auth.basic` filter, a `guest` filter, and a `csrf` filter.
-These are located in the `app/filters.php` file.
+These are located in the `app/Http/Filters` directory.

 #### Defining A Route Filter

-	Route::filter('old', function()
+To create a new route filter, you may use the `filter:make` Artisan command:

+	php artisan filter:make OldFilter

+This command will place a new `OldFilter` class within your `app/Http/Filters` directory.
+You can insert your filter logic within the class:

+	public function filter($route, $request)
 	{
-		if (Input::get('age') < 200)
+		if ($request->input('age') < 200)
 		{
 			return Redirect::to('home');
 		}
 	});

 If the filter returns a response, that response is considered the response to the request and the route will not execute.
 Any `after` filters on the route are also cancelled.

+To register the filter with your application, you should add it to the array of route filters in the `app/Providers/FilterServiceProvider.php` class:

+	/**
+	 * All available route filters.
+	 *
+	 * @var array
+	 */
+	protected $filters = [
+		'auth' => 'App\Http\Filters\AuthFilter',
+		'auth.basic' => 'App\Http\Filters\BasicAuthFilter',
+		'csrf' => 'App\Http\Filters\CsrfFilter',
+		'guest' => 'App\Http\Filters\GuestFilter',
+		'old' => 'App\Http\Filters\OldFilter',
+	];

 #### Attaching A Filter To A Route